 Voilà … now let the safari memories come flooding back!

-2. &Beyond Ngorongoro Crater Lodge Amarula White Chocolate truffles
+2. Ngorongoro Crater Lodge Amarula White Chocolate Truffles

 Elegantly over-the-top and surprisingly luxurious, &Beyond Ngorongoro Crater Lodge sits dramatically perched right on the misty edge of the enormous world-famous crater itself.
 With commanding views that’ll stop you dead in your tracks and velvety long-stemmed roses everywhere you turn, this place is fit for a king and queen.